-References (If the technician won’t forward you to another client of theirs, take it as a red flag!)
+References (If the technician won’t forward you to another existing client, take it as a red flag!)

 How long will my cosmetic tattoo last?

-Longevity of the tattoo depends on the individual.
+Longevity of a tattoo depends on the individual.
 All cosmetic tattoos fade because your face is always exposed to the sun.
-Fading depends on many factors such as method of application, skin type, skin regimen, and exposure to the elements.
-Really, everyone is different and what is most important is your personal preference.
+Fading depends on many factors, such as: method of application, skin type, skin regimen, and exposure to elements.
+Really, everyone is different, and what’s most important is your personal preference.

-On average my clients come back once a year to keep their brows looking fresh.
-I call these “Color Boosts" and they are done at a fraction of the original cost.
+On average, clients come back once a year to keep their brows looking fresh.
+We call these “Color Boosts" and they are done at a fraction of the original cost.
 Color boosts start at $100.

-Once you are a client of mine, I keep all pigments used on file so that we can always easily touch them up in the future.
+Once you are a client of Pretty in Ink, we keep all pigments used, on file, so that we can always easily touch them up in the future.

 Do you offer consultations?

 We can absolutely set up a consultation!
-Consults are $50, and should you choose to book, that money is put toward the total cost of the service.
-A credit card will be needed to secure your appointment, but will not be charged until our appointment together.
+Consults are $50, and should you choose to book, that money is put towards the total cost of the service.
+A credit card will be needed to secure your appointment, but will not be charged until your appointment.

-That being said, the vast majority of my clients just book the full appointment as the first hour of the appointment is basically the consultation.
-Whatever works for you, works for me!
+That being said, the vast majority of our clients just book the full appointment, as the first hour of the appointment is basically the consultation.
+Whatever works for you, works for us!

 How do I prepare for my appointment?